donundeen/C4/README.md

 TODOs:
+- MVP: make a function that wraps up ALL the requests into ONE method, with ONE callback, -- MVP:  with "insert code" snippet.
+- DONE: MVP: need a proxy for calling external webservices -- MVP: then include as a "insert code snippet" bit
 - MVP: widgets run on page load
--- MVP: make a function that wraps up ALL the requests into ONE method, with ONE callback, with "insert code" snippet.
-- DONE: MVP: need a proxy for calling external webservices -- then include as a "insert code snippet" bit
 - MVP need an image proxy as well.
 - MVP: Help Text
 -- MVP: "How to use this app" - bare minimum
-- MVP: hide edit options on widget lock.
-- a default CSS style for widgets, to match the page.
+- MVP: Make some useful templates

 - packaging all the code so it's easy to install and run, and to deliver to an app server.
 - "Undo" widget deletes